marin-community/marin/scripts/fineweb/RESEARCH_LOG.md

 1. Both seems to be very similar and can be used interchangeably.
 2. fsspec does seem to be more generic and better for our use case.
 3. https://github.com/piskvorky/smart_open/issues/579

+## reabability-lxml v/s ReadabiliPy

+1. reabability-lxml is a python implementation of readability.js
+2. ReadabiliPy offer a way where we can just call `node readability.js` and get the output
+3. Since ReadabiliPy calls node for each url it it much slower as compared to readability-lxml
+4. However we can start a node server and make calls to the server instead of invoking node each time, which will make it faster.
+5. Quality:
+   1. I looked at initial few example of ReadabiliPy and readability-lxml and the output was very similar.
+   2. David looked at readability-lxml recently and seemed to not like the output
+6. [TODO] Probably try to start a node server and see how much faster it is.